mjzavar/trip-app/README.md

 http://localhost:8000
 ```

+## directories

-Here are the sourcecode directories for the backend
+Sourcecode directories for the backend

 controllers :